oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 }
 ```

-The content of the above base64 command (**command\_b64**) is the encoded
+The content of the above base64 command (**command\_b64**) in both of the above
-version of the OpenC2 content that is shown below (decoded version).
-The
+examples is the encoded version of the OpenC2 content that is shown below
-command content is shown as text for illustration purposes only.
+(decoded version).
+The command content is shown as text for illustration
+purposes only.

 ```json
 {